Variational aspects of Laplace eigenvalues on Riemannian surfaces: Eigenvalues on measure spaces

 for an arbitrary conformal class $c$ on $M$. \end{example} Despite this example, it is straightforward to see that the $k$th eigenvalue $\lambda_k(\mu,c)$ is finite for any measure whose support contains more than $k$ distinct points.
 Further, the following result shows that the quantity $\lambda_k(\mu,c)\mu(M)$ is actually uniformly bounded for all continuous (that is with trivial discrete part) Radon measures $\mu$. \begin{TAk} Let $M$ be a compact surface, possibly with boundary, endowed with a conformal class $c$.
 Then there exists a constant $C>0$ such that for any continuous Radon measure $\mu$ the following inequality holds:

-Moreover, if $M$ is orientable, then the constant $C$ can be chosen independently on the conformal class $c$ in the form $C_*(\gamma+1)$, where $C_*>0$ is a universal constant, and $\gamma$ is the genus of $M$. \end{TAk} The theorem above is a consequence of the results by Grigor'yan and Yau~\cite{GY99,GNY}, and is a basis for our variational approach.
-We outline its proof in Appendix~\ref{ap:gy}.
+Moreover, if $M$ is orientable, then the constant $C$ can be chosen independently on the conformal class $c$ in the form $C_*(\gamma+1)$, where $C_*>0$ is a universal constant, and $\gamma$ is the genus of $M$. \end{TAk} The theorem above is a basis for our variational approach.
+Its proof is based on the results by Grigor'yan, Netrusov, and Yau~\cite{GY99,GNY}, built on the original method of Korevaar~\cite{Korv}.
+It appears in Appendix~\ref{ap:gy}.
 The estimate~\eqref{YangYau} of Yang and Yau can be also generalised for continuous Radon measures to give a more precise version of Theorem~$A_k$ for the first eigenvalue, see~\cite{KoNa}. \begin{TA1} Let $M$ be an orientable compact surface, possibly with boundary, endowed with a conformal class $c$.
 Then for any continuous Radon measure $\mu$ the first eigenvalue satisfies the inequality

 where $\gamma$ is the genus of $M$. \end{TA1} \begin{example}[Steklov eigenvalues] Let $M$ be a surface with boundary, endowed with a conformal class $c$.
 For a Riemannian metric $g\in c$ let $\mu_g$ be its boundary volume measure.
 Then the eigenvalues $\lambda_k(\mu_g,c)$ coincide with the so-called Steklov eigenvalues of a metric $g$, representing the spectrum of the Dirichlet-to-Neumann map.
 We refer to the recent papers~\cite{GP,FS} for the account and further references on the subject.
 In particular, Theorems~$A_k$ and~$A_1$ above yield isoperimetric inequalities for the Steklov eigenvalues, complementing earlier results by Weinstock~\cite{Wei} and Fraser and Schoen~\cite{FS}. \end{example}